msjimc/AgileStructure/guide/README.md

 ### How indexed BAM files are processed

 Before indexing a BAM file, reads are ordered with reference to the read's genomic coordinates with the data then compressed with the qzip algorithm to form discrete chunks of compressed data containing reads that start in a small region.
 For example the first chunk in a file may contain reads with alignments starting on chr 1 between 1 bp and 16,000 bp with the next chunk containing reads whose alignment starts on chr 1 between 16,000 bp and 32,000 bp.
 The indexing of a file creates a 2nd file (.bam.bai) that lists the start point of each chunk in the BAM file and the start position of the first read in that chunk.
 When a program has to find reads mapping to a certain region, it looks in the bam.bai files to find the chunks that contain the start positions of the reads mapped to the region.
 Once it's found the chunks mapping to the data, it looks up in the index file where that data starts in the BAM file and then reads the data at that point in the BAM file until it comes to the end of the compressed chunk.
 It repeats the process until it has read all the data for the region of interest.
 This works fine for short read data since all the reads in a chunk start between two well defined points (the genomic start site of the chunk and the end of the chunk plus the length of the read i.e. 16,000 bp to 32,000 bp plus 150 bp).
 However, with long read data, a read may be longer than the size of a chunk's region, so a read 20 kb long may start in  one chunk while its end may be in the next or the next but one chunk.
 This causes an issue when you select a small region, as reads that over lap the region may be listed in a chunk much further upstream and so may not be found when reading the BAM file.
 Consequently, ```AgileStructure``` reads the chunk that ends just before the start of the region of interest, but if a read is particularly long it may be missed as it starts even further upstream.
-Therefore when selecting regions, initially select a slightly larger (16 kb added to each side) region than required and note if a long read spanning the breakpoint disappears when you shrink the region.
+Therefore when selecting regions, initially select a slightly larger (16 kb added to each side) region than required and note if a long read spanning the breakpoint disappear when you shrink the region.

 ## Selecting the region to view

 Select the required chromosome (reference sequence) from the upper dropdown list box and enter the region's coordinates in the two text boxes to the right of this drop down list box and press the ```Get reads``` button (Figure 3).
-The coordinates are checked to make sure they are not greater than the chromosomes length as reported in the ```BAM``` file.
+The coordinates are first checked to make sure they are not greater than the chromosomes length as reported in the ```BAM``` file.
 If no chromosome has been selected these values will be limited to '1'.
+If the region is valid, reads aligned in the region will be displayed in the upper panel.

 ![Figure 3](images/figure3.jpg)